rbarbosa51/machine-learning-finger-trails/README.md

 ## Description

 This page is an example of Google's Mediapipe Solutions.
 The library is bult on top of TensorFlow Lite.
 It uses the hand landmark detection features to create a trail of hearts around the index finger.
-Pleas view the Github Pages for this program

 ## Table of Contents